microsoft/dicom-server/docs/tutorials/use-dicom-web-standard-apis-with-c#.md

 1. Search for **App Services** and select your Medical Imaging Server for DICOM App Service.
 1. Copy the **URL** of your App Service.

+In your application install the following nuget packages:

+1. The Dicom Client nuget package [instructions for connecting to the nuget feed](https://microsofthealthoss.visualstudio.com/FhirServer/_packaging?_a=package&feed=Public&package=Microsoft.Health.Dicom.Client&protocolType=NuGet)
+2. The fo-dicom nuget package

 ## Create a `DicomWebClient`

 After you have deployed your Medical Imaging Server for DICOM, you will create a 'DicomWebClient'.
 Run the following code snippet to create `DicomWebClient` which we will be using for the rest of the tutorial.
-You will also need to install the fo-dicom nuget package into your console application.
+Ensure you have both nuget packages mentioned above installed.

 ```c#
 string webServerUrl ="{Your DicomWeb Server URL}"